yiyi1991/transition-risk-cffp/README.md

 TODO: adding usage description (basically run->report->prep->plot)

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This work is licensed under the MIT License - see the LICENSE file for details.

 ## Release Information
 The release of this repository will be made available once the paper (Ju et al., 2025, under review) is published.
 All generated results should be considered preliminary until the release.
+Please do not use or cite by then.

 ## Contact
 📧 Email: juyiyi@iiasa.ac.at